Line editing

 5. Will you correct grammar and typos too?

 To a degree, yes.
 If I see a glaring grammar error or typo, I’ll fix it.
-However, line editing isn’t as detail-focused as copyediting.
-I recommend a separate copyedit after line editing for full grammatical accuracy and consistency.
+However, line editing isn’t as detail-focused as copy editing.
+I therefore recommend a separate copy edit after line editing for full grammatical accuracy and consistency.

 6. When should I get a line edit in the writing process?